your-dnsp/WiGLE-Warpath-Planner/README.md

 - More verbose messaging
 - A config file so you only need to enter your API keys once!
 - Denser path creation
+- RAINBOWS
+- Spinners for loading
+- Love and reminders

 # Wardriving Route Planner

 This Python script generates a wardriving route for Wi-Fi networks around a specified location using the Wigle API and the Mapbox Directions API.
 The route is optimized to cover as many Wi-Fi networks as possible within a specified search radius and is snapped to roads for accuracy.
 The script generates an HTML file with a map displaying the route, and it prints the start and end locations as addresses, along with the total distance of the route in miles.

 ## Features

-- Generates a wardriving route for Wi-Fi networks around a specified location.
-- Uses the Wigle API to fetch Wi-Fi network data.
-- Uses the Mapbox Directions API to snap the route to roads.
-- Displays the route on a map with thick orange lines for visibility.
-- Prints the start and end locations as addresses.
-- Calculates and prints the total distance of the route in miles.
+## Features

+- **API Integration**: Utilizes Wigle.net for Wi-Fi network data and Mapbox for geocoding and route snapping.
-- Prompts the user for API credentials and search parameters.
+- **User Input**: Prompts for API credentials, starting location (address or latitude/longitude), search radius in kilometers, and network type (open, secure, or both).
-- Supports verbose mode by default for detailed output.
+- **Loading Indicators**: Displays loading spinners while fetching network data and optimizing the route, providing a clear visual indication of ongoing processes.
+- **Route Optimization**: Uses a greedy algorithm to optimize the route, ensuring minimal travel distance while covering all target networks.
+- **Route Snapping**: Snaps the route to roads using the Mapbox Directions API, creating a realistic and navigable path.
+- **Dynamic Coloring**: Plots the route with a dynamically changing color scheme, transitioning through a rainbow spectrum.
+- **Start and End Markers**: Includes distinct start (green) and end (blue) markers on the map.
+- **Safety Reminders**: Provides reminders to ensure users prepare adequately for wardriving activities.
-- Stores API credentials in a configuration file (`config.json`) to avoid repeated input.
+- **Config File**: Stores API credentials in a configuration file for ease of use in future sessions.
-- Allows continuous querying without restarting the script.

 ## Requirements